 - Paint a fun design onto the circles if desired for the center of the flower.

-- Paint a fun design on them as shown.
+- Now paint a fun design on them as shown.